Dr Cayenna Ponchione-Bailey

 BM (University of Alaska Fairbanks), MM, MM (Ithaca College), MSt, DPhil (Oxon)

-Dr Cayenna Ponchione-Bailey is a postdoctoral researcher at the University of Oxford on the AHRC-funded Transforming 19th-Century Historically Informed Practice research project, Director of Performance at St Catherine’s College and Associate Conductor of the Orchestra of St John’s.
+Dr Cayenna Ponchione-Bailey is the Director of Performance at St Catherine’s College, holds a Leverhulme Early Career Fellowship at the University of Sheffield and is Associate Conductor of the Orchestra of St John’s.
 She holds postgraduate degrees in orchestral conducting, percussion and musicology.

 My research is focused on the social-psychological and socio-political aspects of orchestral music-making – from the intricacies of co-performer communication in modern and historically informed contexts, to the politics of participation and orchestras’ geo-political significance.

 I explore these questions through a blend of practice-based research and empirical investigation – combining my work as a conductor and performer with my academic pursuits.
 A focus of my work has been to develop new technological solutions for addressing methodological hurdles in orchestral research, such as gaining access to performers thoughts and experiences while engaged in the act of performance and capturing micro-timing data from large numbers of orchestral players simultaneously.

 My doctoral research at the University of Oxford studied creativity and authorship in orchestral performance by investigating the influences that shape orchestral players’ musical ‘decision-making’ in rehearsals and performances while my postdoctoral work on the AHRC-funded Transforming 19th-Century Historically Informed Practice studies the consequences for performers and listeners on experimental approaches to 19th-century style, with a focus on the effects of ‘expressive asynchrony’.